Ranked No. 1

 for Best Undergraduate Teaching among regional universities in the Midwest (U.S. News & World Report)

 Our professors pursue excellence in teaching—guiding, mentoring, and challenging students to explore the questions that matter.
-Because of their unparalleled commitment to teaching, U.S. News and World Report ranked Truman as the top regional university in the Midwest for "Best Undergraduate Teaching."
+Because of their unparalleled commitment to teaching, U.S. News and World Report ranked Truman #1 for undergraduate teaching among regional universities in the Midwest.

 Learn from the Best